Skip to main content

 If I’m creating a Good Faith Estimate for a client before assigning a diagnosis, what should I do?

-If a diagnosis hasn’t yet been assigned to the client, you can use the drop down menu under Diagnosis code to initially select None.
+If a diagnosis hasn’t yet been assigned to the client, you can select None from the Diagnosis code dropdown menu.

 Once a diagnosis has been assigned, the Good Faith Estimate can be recreated to include the updated diagnosis code.